Spin-fluctuation-mediated chiral $d+id'$-wave superconductivity in the $\alpha$-$\mathcal{T}_3$ lattice with an incipient flat band: Results of the many-body calculations

 In Fig.~\ref{fig:gap}, we show the gap functions obtained at two representative parameters, $n=0.75$ and $n=0.9$, for $\alpha=1$.
 The gap functions were first calculated on the Matsubara frequency axis and then analytically continued to the real-frequency axis using the Pad\'{e} approximation to obtain their $\omega=0$ components.
 In a hexagonal lattice structure (point group $D_{6h}$), the linearized Eliashberg equation gives the same $T_{\mathrm{c}}$ for any basis function belonging to a $E_{2g}$ irreducible representation~\cite{Black-Schaffer_2014_review}.
 Therefore, the gap function obtained from the linearized Eliashberg equation is expressed as a linear combination of the $d_{x^2-y^2}$ and $d_{xy}$ components.
 Below $T_{\mathrm{c}}$, higher-order terms lift this degeneracy and stabilize a specific superconducting state.
 In general, the chiral $d+id'$-wave state, which opens a full gap in the quasiparticle spectrum, is energetically favored~\cite{Black-Schaffer_2014_review}.
 Accordingly, in Fig.~\ref{fig:gap}, we orthogonalize the two degenerate gap functions obtained from the linearized Eliashberg equation and present them as the $d+id'$-wave state.

-Interestingly, in the band representation, the gap function exhibits a phase winding number of $|w|=2$ around the $\textrm{K}$($\textrm{K}'$) point.
+Interestingly, in the band representation, both gap functions shown in Fig~\ref{fig:gap}(a) and (b) exhibit a phase winding number of $|w|=2$ around the $\textrm{K}$($\textrm{K}'$) point.
 This feature is the same as that of the superconducting state with a Chern number $|\mathcal{C}|=8$ obtained from the mean-field analysis of the extended Hubbard model, indicating that the system is in the SC2 phase at low temperatures.
 In the sublattice representation as well, the AC component exhibits the largest amplitude.
 This characteristic becomes more pronounced as the band filling approaches $n=1$ ($1/3$-filling).
-The result that the superconducting state obtained from the FLEX approximation for the pure (on-site repulsive) Hubbard model qualitatively agrees with that obtained from the mean-field analysis of the extended Hubbard model, where an attractive interaction is assumed between the rim (A and C) sites, further stimulates interest in the origin of the coupling between the rim sites.
+The result that the superconducting state obtained from the FLEX approximation for the pure (on-site repulsive) Hubbard model qualitatively agrees with that obtained from the mean-field analysis of the extended Hubbard model, where an attractive interaction is assumed between the rim (A and C) sites.
+This indicates that the off-site attractive Hubbard model ($V_{\rm AC}\gg V_{\rm AB},V_{\rm BC}$) studied in Sec.~\ref{sec:mean-field} can be considered as an effective model that captures the essential physics of superconductivity near the quarter-filling in the repulsive Hubbard model.